 The American West is a theme that permeates American art, literature, culture and so much more.
-It was with great eagerness we planned a family vacation that threaded us from Jackson Hole, Wyoming through Grand Teton National Park to Yellowstone National Park and across Wyoming to the Rocky Mountain National Park.
+It was with great eagerness we planned our western family road trip.
+It was a family vacation that threaded us from Jackson Hole, Wyoming through Grand Teton National Park to Yellowstone National Park and across Wyoming to the Rocky Mountain National Park.
 This turned out to be a trip filled with adventure, wildlife and magnificent scenery and natural phenomena.
 Read on to learn more about how we structured our days on the road.

 Day 1: Flight Jackson Hole, Rent A Car, Acclimate to Altitude

 We kicked off our trip by flying from Chicago to Jackson Hole, WY.
 If you have never flown into Jackson Hole you are in for a treat.
 The landing approach takes you low over gorgeous country – mountains, waterways, lush grassy pastures until we landed at the cutest, smallest airport which boasts fewer gates than I can count on one hand.

 It also helped that the sun was setting and a full moon was rising over the Tetons.
 As we deplaned and walked down the ramp to the terminal which is about the size of a small suburban strip mall, we smelled the freshest mountain air.
 It was good to be in Jackson Hole.